evancz/guide.elm-lang.org/architecture/effects/time.md

 >
 >   - Add a button to pause the clock, turning the `Time` subscription off.
 >   - Make the clock look nicer.
 Add an hour and minute hand.
 Etc.
+>   - Send a command from `init` to make the first view of the clock show the correct time.
+(Hint: see [Task.perform](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Task#perform))